skip navigation

 May I have a soup spoon. (a spoon for soup)

-Ring the door bell. (a bell for a door)
+Ring the door bell. (the bell of the door)

 It is a picnic table. (a table for a picnic)